Drug-induced diarrheaDiarrhea associated with medicines

 Drug-induced diarrhea is loose, watery stools that occurs when you take certain medicines.

-Diarrhea is when you have more than 3 very loose bowel movements in 1 day.
-For many, diarrhea is mild and will pass within a few days.
-For others, ...Read Article Now Book Mark Article
+Diarrhea is when you have more than 3 very loose, watery, or unformed bowel movements in 1 day.
+For many, diarrhea is mild and will pass within a fe...Read Article Now Book Mark Article

 Nearly all medicines may cause diarrhea as a side effect.
 The drugs listed below, however, are more likely to cause diarrhea.